 Each financial agent can at most offer direct financing for one production process, the one with which it is permanently associated.
-That same agent can, however, be called upon to provide indirect financing to another firm by way of a financial agent to which it is linked.
-Thus a bullish financial agent that lacks sufficient liquidity to meet the demand for loans from its associated firm, may arrange for a loan from one of its linked neighbors.
+That same agent can, however, be called upon to provide indirect financing to another firm by way of another financial agent.
+Thus a bullish financial agent that lacks sufficient liquidity to meet the demand for loans from its associated firm, may arrange for a loan from one of its neighbors.

-That financial firms only borrow from their linked neighbors is the "one-ply" assumption and is the point at which network analysis-agents dispersed on grid-adds to the standard conceptual framework of the KKS model.
-Indeed without the one-ply assumption, firms could chain across the entire grid, borrowing for all available sources of savings, directly or indirectly.
-No financial system frictions could arise to interrupt the growth of the system and the model would effectively revert to the standard KKS model, in which there is always finance available for any desired investment.5
+To capture the locality of intermediation, information constraints and boundedness on the rationality of the financial agents, however, indirect borrowing must be limited to some degree.
+This is achieved by imposing a restriction on the connectedness of the system through the number of plys to which each financial agent has indirect access.
+A simple but useful assumption is to limit the number of plys to one, so that financial firms can only borrow from their linked neighbors.
+This "one-ply" assumption is the point at which network analysis-agents dispersed on grid-adds to the standard conceptual framework of the KKS model.
+Without the one-ply assumption, firms could chain across the entire grid, borrowing directly or indirectly from all available sources of savings.
+No financial system frictions could arise to interrupt the growth of the system and the model would effectively revert to the standard one-sector KKS model, in which there is always finance available for any desired investment.5

-$^{^{4}}$ This is the easiest way to think about the adjustment mechanisms in the model.
+4This is the easiest way to think about the adjustment mechanisms in the model.
 Equivalently, there could be heterogeneous goods with prices adjusting behind the scenes.
 Price movements would shift investible surplus from one firm to another, but the overall macro properties of the model would remain unchanged.